-75 points, due Apr.
-22, 2005
+75 points, due May 8, 2008

 Design a small maze, based on several rooms that fit into a $100 \times 100$ grid.
 (Rooms will be simpler to deal with than hallways.)
-Optionally, we can discuss generalizing the 2-D maze.
+(Optionally, you can think about generalizing the 2-D maze.)
 Your display should provide a small overhead view (with some indication of what direction the viewer is looking toward) and an immersed view.
-As mentioned earlier, it would be "really cool" to be able to drag the overhead view around.
+It would be "really cool" to be able to drag the overhead view around.
 An alternative (probably better) would be to create a second window for this view.
 Put a few obstacles in each room as well as using two balls (spheres) which roll around the maze.
 Here are some design parameters:

 - 1. Modular design and literate documentation.
 Documentation should include a user guide, explaining how to play the game. - 2.
-Your collision detection and rendering should be "smart," as we'll discuss. - 3.
+Your collision detection should be "smart," as we'll discuss. - 3.
 Minimize the number of "building" blocks used.
 Use display lists as much as possible. - 4.
 Movement: - (a) Up arrow: forward one unit. - (b) Down arrow: backward one unit. - (c) Left arrow: rotate left 1/16th of a turn. - (d) Right arrow: rotate right 1/16th of a turn.